Developer Terms and Conditions

 10.1 Nothing in this Agreement excludes or limits either Party’s liability:

-10.1.2 for death or personal injury caused by its negligence or that of its employees or agents or, in the case of Reapit, any Subcontractor or its employees; or
+10.1.2 for death or personal injury caused by its negligence or that of its Staff; or

 10.1.3 to the extent that any Applicable Laws and Regulations precludes or prohibits any exclusion or limitation of liability.

-10.2 Subject to clauses 10.1 and 10.4, the total aggregate liability of each Party to the other Party in a Contract Year arising from breach of contract, negligence, under any indemnity or otherwise under or in connection with this Agreement shall not exceed 100% of the Fees paid and payable by the Developer in that Contract Year.
+10.2 Subject to clauses 10.1 and 10.4, Reapit’s total aggregate liability to the Developer in any single Contract Year arising from breach of contract, negligence, or under any indemnity, or otherwise under or in connection with this Agreement will not exceed 100% of the Fees paid and payable by the Developer in the 6 months preceding the event giving rise to the liability.

-10.3 Subject to clauses 10.1 and 10.4, neither Party shall be liable to the other Party for any:
+10.3 Subject to clauses 10.1, 10.2 and 10.4, neither Party will be liable to the other Party for any Consequential Loss in connection with this Agreement however caused (including through negligence).

-10.4 The following types of Loss shall not be subject to the exclusions set out in clause 10.3:
+10.4 The following types of Loss will not be subject to the exclusions set out in clause 10.3:

-10.4.2 the unauthorised use of data submitted by a user of an Application by or on behalf of the Developer; and
+10.4.2 the unauthorised use of Data or any other data submitted by an end-user of an Application by or on behalf of the Developer; and

 10.4.3 any Loss arising out of or related to a breach by the Developer of clauses 2.2, 2.3 and/or 2.4.

-10.5 Without prejudice to the terms of clause 10.3, Reapit shall not be liable for any Loss arising out of or related to:
+10.5 Without prejudice to the terms of clause 10.3, Reapit will not be liable (whether in negligence or under any other rule of law or equity) for any Loss arising out of or related to:

 10.5.1 the use or deployment of the Application by or on behalf of the Developer;